dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/providers/provider-model.md

 ### DbProviderFactory

 EF depends on having a type derived from [System.Data.Common.DbProviderFactory](https://msdn.microsoft.com/library/system.data.common.dbproviderfactory.aspx) for performing all low-level database access.
 DbProviderFactory is not actually part of EF but is instead a class in the .NET Framework that serves an entry point for ADO.NET providers that can be used by EF, other O/RMs or directly by an application to obtain instances of connections, commands, parameters and other ADO.NET abstractions in a provider agnostic way.
-More information about DbProviderFactory an be found in the [MSDN documentation for ADO.NET](https://msdn.microsoft.com/library/a6cd7c08.aspx).
+More information about DbProviderFactory can be found in the [MSDN documentation for ADO.NET](https://msdn.microsoft.com/library/a6cd7c08.aspx).

 ### DbProviderServices